opencord/cord/docs/install.md

 - `cord`: Physical or virtual multi-node CORD pod, with MaaS and OpenStack
 - `opencloud`: Physical or virtual multi-node OpenCloud pod, with OpenStack

+The scenario is specified in the POD config.